A step-by-step tutorial on how to paint a kitchen backsplash to look like tile.

 Do you like the look of subway tile?
 I do and I really wanted to have that look as my kitchen backsplash.
-But as always I am trying to save money, especially after redoing our main line… But it you are renting a place, you could also do this using contact paper… Here is our DIY subway tile backsplash, please look past the cabinets still working on them.
+But as always I am trying to save money, especially after redoing our mainline… But if you are renting a place, you could also do this using contact paper… Here is my tutorial on how to paint a backsplash to look like tile, please look past the cabinets still working on them during this post.

 Can you guess how much it cost us to do it?
-It was less than $28 and that includes $6 for the sheetrock mud to refinish our walls plus I have lots of supplies leftover… And can you guess how we did it?
-It was all done with paint!
+It was less than $28 and that includes $6 for the sheetrock mud to refinish our walls plus I have lots of supplies leftover… Can you believe this look was all done with paint!

-So here is how we created own cheap subway tile backsplash.
-First we had to remove the old laminate backsplash.
-But you do not have to do this if yours is still in good shape.
+First, we decided to remove the old laminate backsplash.
+But you do not have to do this if yours is still in good shape, just paint on it!
+After the old backsplash was removed we had to fix the walls to make them even again.

 Which brings us to our current wall all ready for a new backsplash or all ready for paint.